Tecknuovo/Java-Data-Engineer---1661/README.md

 -	Strong Core Java knowledge
 -	Experience of working with large data sets
 -	Practical understanding of data security
--	The ability to deliver projects with by gathering and understanding requirements
+-	The ability to deliver projects from gathering requirements all the way to production

 Please email oliver.short@tecknuovo.com if you’d like to talk through the above in more detail.